Centre de Morphologie

 He presented about 440 communications, incuding over 130 invited lectures in scientific congresses.
 He was member of the scientific committee of 40 international congresses.
 He supervised 40 PhD students.

 From 2000 to 2003, he was Vice President of the ISS (International Society for Stereology).
-He is presently President of the ISS for the period 2004-2007.
+He was elected President of the ISS for the period 2004-2007.

 Member of 10 Scientific Societies, he is involved in many collaborations in France and in foreign countries.
 He is member of the Editorial Board of Journal of Microscopy, and of Image Analysis and Stereology.